The Atacama Cosmology Telescope: DR6 Gravitational Lensing Map and Cosmological Parameters: Is the amplitude of matter fluctuations low?

 This is consistent with the value inferred from \Planck\ measurements of the CMB anisotropies that mainly probe the early universe, as can also be seen in the marginalized constraints in Figure \ref{fig:S8_bao}.
 Since CMB anisotropy power spectra also contain some information on the late-time universe (primarily through the smoothing of the acoustic peaks due to lensing), we additionally show inferred values of $\sigma_8$ where the lensing information has been marginalized over (by freeing the parameter $A_{\rm lens}$; \citealp{0803.2309})\footnote{In this paper, as in \cite{0803.2309}, we use $A_{\rm lens}$ to refer to an amplitude scaling of the lensing that induces smearing of acoustic peaks in the 2-point power spectrum while leaving the 4-point lensing power spectrum fixed.
 We caution that the same notation is used in \cite{Qu23} for a different parameter characterizing the amplitude of the measured 4-point lensing power spectrum with respect to a prediction using a \LCDM\ cosmology that best fits the \Planck\ CMB anisotropies. } so as to isolate the early-universe prediction from \Planck\ (see Appendix~\ref{app:cmb} for more information).
 Our CMB-lensing-inferred late-time measurement remains consistent with this $A_{\rm lens}$-marginalized prediction of $\sigma_8$ from the \Planck\ CMB anisotropies.

 Our companion papers, \cite{Qu23} and \cite{dr6-lensing-fgs}, provide detailed investigations of potential systematic effects in the lensing power spectrum measurement.
 In Figure \ref{fig:sigma8_data}, we perform inferences of $\sigma_8$ in combination with BAO for variations of the mass maps designed to test for our most significant systematic: astrophysical foregrounds.
 As explained in \cite{Qu23}, while our analysis was carefully blinded, a parallel investigation of the effect of masking and inpainting at the locations of SZ clusters led us to make a change in the pipeline post-unblinding; we find that this resulted in only a 0.03$\sigma$ shift in $\sigma_8$.
 Similarly, we find consistent results with an alternative foreground mitigation method (CIB deprojection; see \citealt{dr6-lensing-fgs} for details) and when using polarization data alone, where foreground contamination is expected to be significantly lower, although the uncertainties increase by a factor of two in the latter case.
 We also test the effect of using linear theory in the likelihood and find a 0.7$\sigma$ shift, which is expected but not so large as to raise concerns about our dependence on modeling non-linear scales.
+In addition, we replace our baseline non-linear modeling \citep{Mead2016} with alternative non-linear model I (\cite{Mead2020} with baryonic feedback) and non-linear model II \citep{Casarini1,Casarini2} and find negligible shifts.
 This robustness is expected from results from hydrodynamic simulations \citep{1910.09565,2011.06582}.